iambrainstorming/iambrainstorming.github.io/src/chapters/defi/free-market-and-meme-coin.md

 ✅ **Conclusion:**
 Education doesn’t just protect individuals from losses — it improves overall market efficiency.
 By reducing blind speculation, education ensures that capital flows into assets with real economic value rather than being wasted on short-lived meme coins.

+## In the Long Run, We Are All Dead: Why We Need to Stop Speculation in the First Place

+Economist John Maynard Keynes once remarked, “In the long run, we are all dead.”
+It was a sharp reminder that focusing only on distant economic outcomes ignores the pain and instability people face in the short term.
+Today, this insight resonates again — especially when we look at the role of speculation in financial markets and cryptocurrencies.

+It may take decades for the free market to phase out meme coins, and in the meantime, new scams can appear at any moment.
+To address this, we [need decentralized exchanges algorithms (DEXs)](./defi/consensus-dex.md) that can reduce the chances of such schemes taking root.
+By building preventive measures into the system, rather than relying solely on the slow corrections of the long-run free market, we can protect users and create a healthier, more resilient financial ecosystem.